sanikaa5/IDEH/README.md

 6. **LangChain**: AI tool for processing natural language tasks.
    - **OpenAI (GPT-3)**: LLM (Large Language Model) used for generating content.
    - **ConversationChain**: For conversational agents.
-   - **Tool & AgentExecutor**: To automate web scraping, summarization, and content generation using LangChain.
    - **PromptTemplate**: Creates prompts for GPT-3 to generate AI responses.

 ## Prerequisites